 We drew down both facilities in full in September 2017.
 The new proceeds made available under the September 2017 amendment were primarily used to pay a US\$87.0 million dividend to our shareholders in September 2017.
 Pursuant to the loan facility agreement, we must repay the short-term facility in full within ten business days of the completion of an initial public offering, which we used US\$30 million, a portion of the proceeds of our initial public offering to do.
 The maturity date of the long-term facility is five years from the drawdown date.
 According to the repayment schedule, US\$8.25 million, US\$13.75 million US\$19.25 million, US\$24.75 million and US\$44.0 million are to be repaid by each respective anniversary from the drawdown date.
 The interest rate under the long-term facility is the sum of the London interbank offered rate plus a certain margin, of which the margin decreases as our leverage ratio (which is defined as the ratio of total net debt as of the last date of the relevant period to adjusted EBITDA in respect of the relevant period) decreases.
 As of the date of this prospectus, the interest rate is 4.07%.
 We prepaid US\$10 million in December 2017 and US\$12 million in the first quarter of 2018.
-We intend to continue to repay the long-term facility agreement.
+We intend to continue to repay the long-term facility through dividends paid by Rise HK and Rise IP, both of which are wholly-owned by RISE Education Cayman I Ltd, the borrower under the loan facility agreement.
 These entities receive license and service fees from the WFOE and the VIE pursuant to the license agreements and the consulting service agreements.
 As such payments come from the respective current accounts of our WFOE and VIE, they are generally not restricted under PRC law.
 See "Regulations-Regulations Related to Foreign Exchange."